 - Hemlock woolly adelgid appears to be widespread in the towns of Harpswell, Kittery, Westport Island, and York and may be widespread in other communities, especially on coastal peninsulas and islands.
 Elongate hemlock scale has been found in the forests of Kittery and on planted trees along the south coast.
+In 2016 it was found to be well-established in Frye Island.
+Small, scattered populations were also found in Standish and Raymond.
 It is likely more widely distributed in forests and landscapes.
 When scale and adelgid are found together, they may hasten the decline of hemlock.
 Some chemical treatments for adelgid are not effective against elongate hemlock scale.
 If you suspect you have found elongate hemlock scale, please contact us.

-- Cumberland County: Brunswick, Cape Elizabeth, Cumberland, Falmouth, Freeport, Great Diamond Island (part of Portland), Harpswell, Scarborough, South Portland, Yarmouth
+- Cumberland County: Brunswick, Cape Elizabeth, Cumberland, Falmouth, Freeport, Frye Island, Great Diamond Island (part of Portland), Harpswell, Raymond, Scarborough, South Portland, Standish, Yarmouth

 - Knox County: Friendship, Owls Head

 - Lincoln County: Boothbay, Boothbay Harbor, Bristol, Edgecomb, South Bristol, Westport Island, Wiscasset

 - Sagadahoc County: Arrowsic, Bath, Georgetown, Phippsburg, Topsham, West Bath, Woolwich